danvk/boggle-paper/paper/content.typ

 == Results
 <results>

-=== Results for 3x3 and 3x4
+=== Results for 3x3 and 3x4 Boggle

-The Branch and Bound procedure based on Orderly Trees is dramatically faster than brute force search.
+The Branch and Bound procedure based on orderly trees is dramatically faster than brute force search.
 For 3x3 Boggle with two letter buckets on a single core, the Branch and Bound procedure completes in just 70 seconds.
 Compared to the 12 days it would have taken for exhaustive search, this represents a 15,000x speedup.

 Using ENABLE2K, this search finds 42 distinct boards (up to symmetry) that score 500 points or more.
-Each of these boards can also be found via the hillclimbing procedure.
+Each of these boards can also be found via the hillclimbing procedure (Listing 1).

 For 3x4 Boggle, we use two letter buckets in the four corners and three buckets for the other eight cells.
 The Branch and Bound procedure completes in 5h54m on a single core.
 This represents a 3,000,000x speedup compared to the